mcc-us/ea/_questions/q14-filing-status.md

 Which of the following is not a valid expense used to calculate whether a taxpayer is paying more than half the cost of maintaining a home to qualify for the Head of Household filing status?

-A. Medical treatments paid for a dependent. correct
+A. Medical treatments paid for a dependent.
 B. Property taxes.
 C. Food eaten in the home.
 D. Home mortgage payment.